fbpx

 In discretionary systems, release is granted following a decision by a parole board, which grants or withholds parole based on its assessment of individual cases.

-In contrast, mandatory systems automatically release individuals to parole (i.e. without a hearing) when certain legally binding conditions are met.
-This type of parole is reserved for individuals serving time for less serious offenses.
+In contrast, mandatory systems automatically release people to parole (i.e. without a hearing) when certain legally binding conditions are met.
+This type of parole is reserved for people serving time for less serious offenses.
 Mandatory parole can also describe the practice of automatically releasing individuals to serve a pre-set final portion of a court-appointed sentences (e.g. the last 6 months) outside prison walls and under supervision.

 Parole is related to the concepts of indeterminate and determinate sentencing.
 When a person is eligible for discretionary parole, they receive an indeterminate sentence range (e.g. 3 to 7 years, 45 to 170 years).
 Individuals become eligible for parole at the minimum of the sentence range and may remain behind bars without being granted parole for up to the maximum for the range, after which they are automatically released.

-• Post-sentencing judicial review.
 Generally, a judge’s sentence is final and immutable.
-Sometimes, however, states may allow some individuals to receive a modified sentence.
-These reviews are often limited to individuals who meet certain narrow criteria.
+Sometimes, however, states may allow some people to receive a modified sentence.
+These reviews are often limited to people who meet certain narrow criteria.
 For instance, the Supreme Court case Miller v.
 Alabama (and the following Montgomery v.
-Louisiana cases) outlawed the sentencing of children to mandatory life without parole and required all individuals serving that sentence to receive new modified sentences.
-In Illinois, this amounted to roughly one hundred people.
+Louisiana case) outlawed the sentencing of children to mandatory life without parole and required all people serving that sentence to receive new modified sentences.
+In Illinois, this amounted to roughly 100 people.

-• Executive pardons and commutation.
-Governors have the power to pardon or commute the sentences of inmates held in state prison.
-Governors may elect to reduce an inmate’s sentence down to “time served,” effectively releasing the inmate.
-Other times, governors can shorten but not fully commute a sentence to a point where the inmate serves a shortened period behind bars.
-In Louisiana, for instance, governors can alter life sentences to termed, non-life sentences (e.g. fifty years), which allows those inmates to be eventually released, potentially through discretionary parole.
+Governors have the power to pardon or commute the sentences of people held in state prisons.
+Governors may elect to reduce a person’s sentence down to “time served,” effectively releasing the person.
+Other times, governors can shorten but not fully commute a sentence to a point where the person serves a shortened period behind bars.
+In Louisiana, for instance, governors can alter life sentences to termed, non-life sentences (e.g. 50 years), which allows those people to be eventually released, potentially through discretionary parole.
 As a release mechanism pardons and commutations are powerful.
 However, they are granted relatively rarely and alter base sentences, unlike parole.

-• Mandatory supervised release (MSR).
-In Illinois, individuals convicted of certain offenses must serve a mandatory period of post-prison supervision known as MSR.
+In Illinois, people convicted of certain offenses must serve a mandatory period of post-prison supervision known as MSR.
 Individuals under MSR must follow the same rules and conditions as parole and may be returned to prison for violating those terms.

 Unlike parole, MSR terms are always served after the full completion of a court-appointed prison sentence.
 In this way, MSR functions as an additional penalty for serious crimes and never as a means of early release.
 For that reason, it is misguided to consider MSR an appropriate substitute for either discretionary or mandatory parole.

-II.
-Reducing repeat crimes or reducing recidivism: not the same thing
+Reducing repeat crimes or reducing recidivism: Not the same thing

 When state legislatures across the nation began abolishing parole in the late 1970s, their rationale was often that parole failed to increase public safety or reduce repeat offenses.
-And indeed, old data plus a few isolated cases of parolees committing new serious crimes did seem to suggest the inefficiency of parole.
+They pointed to old data plus a few isolated cases of people on parole committing new serious crimes.

-More up-to-date research now shows discretionary parole can effectively reduce the likelihood of new crimes.
-The Pew Charitable Trusts found that parolees in New Jersey were 36 percent less likely to commit new crimes and return to prison compared to “maxouts,” or individuals released at the end of their term and without parole supervision.
+However, more up-to-date research shows discretionary parole can effectively reduce the likelihood of new crimes.
+The Pew Charitable Trusts found that people on parole in New Jersey were 36 percent less likely to commit new crimes and return to prison compared to “maxouts,” or people released at the end of their terms and without parole supervision.
 Separately, a 2005 study by the Urban Institute compared the benefits of discretionary parole to both unconditional releases and mandatory parole.
-The authors of the Urban study found that for black men with few prior arrests and women, parole could reduce the predicted likelihood of their rearrest by up to 20 and 34 percentage points, respectively, compared to unconditional release.
+The authors of the Urban study found that, in some cases, parole could reduce the predicted likelihood of a person’s rearrest by a significant amount, compared to unconditional release.

 Technical violations, not new crimes, drive most of parole rearrests

-Only parolees and other individuals under parole-like supervision may be arrested and returned to prison for technical violations.
+Only people on parole and other individuals under parole-like supervision may be arrested and returned to prison for technical violations.
 This can include missing an appointment with a parole officer, alcohol consumption, or failing to find a suitable home.

 When data sources distinguish between technical violations and other offenses, the benefits of parole become clearer.
-For instance, in their 2015 report, the Bureau of Justice Statistics (BJS) reported that while 34 percent of Illinois’ over 24,300 individuals exiting mandatory supervised release (MSR) or parole returned to prison, only 1 in 5 of these individuals were re-imprisoned for new crimes.
+For instance, in their 2015 report, the Bureau of Justice Statistics (BJS) reported that while 34 percent of the more than 24,300 people in Illinois exiting mandatory supervised release (MSR) or parole returned to prison, only 1 in 5 of these people were re-imprisoned for new crimes.
 That means that for all individuals in Illinois exiting parole-like supervision in 2015, only about 7 percent were reincarcerated for new offenses.

-These data are especially noteworthy when one considers that the majority of “parolees” in Illinois are on MSR and not parole.
+These data are especially noteworthy when one considers that the majority of people on “parole” in Illinois are on MSR and not parole.
 This means that most of these released individuals were not granted release based on a careful assessment of their likelihood to reoffend.

 People convicted of violent offenses are less likely to reoffend

-Many express concern that granting parole to individuals convicted of violent offenses means that—should they offend—these individuals will inevitably commit new violent crimes.
+Many express concern that granting parole to people convicted of violent offenses means that — should they offend — these individuals will inevitably commit new violent crimes.
 But the data tells another story.

 Table 1.
-Rates of rearrest, reconviction and returns to prison with new sentence within 3 years, stratified by number of prior arrests and offense type
+Rates of rearrest, reconviction and returns to prison with new sentence within three years, stratified by number of prior arrests and offense type

 These data suggest that: